Policy iteration for the deterministic control problems -- a viscosity approach: Conclusion

 \quad In this paper, we study the convergence rate of PI for optimal control problems in continuous time.
 To overcome the problem of ill-posedness, we consider a semi-discrete scheme by adding a viscosity term using finite differences.
 We prove that PI for the semi-discrete scheme converges exponentially fast, and provide a bound on the discrepancy between the semi-discrete scheme and the optimal control.
 We also study the discrete space-time scheme, where both space and time are discretized.

+\quad Several future directions are related to PI.
+First, we plan to relax condition (A2) by considering

+to replace \eqref{eq:u}.
+One possible approach is to use the minimization property of $\alpha$ rather than its precise value in the proof.
+Note however that without the Lipschitz continuity of $\alpha$, we might not have the exponential convergence of the approximate optimal policies in Theorem \ref{T.2.add}.
+Second, we have only proved a weak form of semi-concavity for $v^h$ in Theorem \ref{T.3.5}.
+It remains an open question whether $v^h$ is semi-concave.

-\quad There are a few directions to extend this work.
-First, under what conditions on the model parameters does PI \eqref{eq:PDEiter}--\eqref{eq:uiter} converge exponentially fast?
+\quad Several future directions are related to the non-discretized PI.
+It remains unclear under which conditions on the model parameters the PI \eqref{eq:PDEiter}--\eqref{eq:uiter} is well-defined and converges exponentially fast.
 For instance, for $f(t,x,a) = a$, $c(t,x,a) = \frac{1}{2} |a|^2$ and $q \equiv 0$, the HJB equation is $\partial_t v - \frac{1}{2} |\nabla v|^2 = 0$ and $v(T,x) = 0$, which has the solution $v_* \equiv 0$.
 On the other hand, PI yields $v_n(t,x) = c_n(t) x^2$ with $c_1(t) = \frac{1}{2}$ for a suitable initialization.
 It is easy to check that $c_n(t) \le 2^{-n}$ for $n \ge 1$, and thus we get the exponential convergence of $v_n$ to $v_*$ on any compact set.
-However, it is not clear what are the right conditions to impose on the model parameters so that PI converges exponentially fast.
-It is also interesting to adapt PI to the differential game setting and design efficient numerical schemes (see e.g. \cite{HDDC20}).
+Moreover, it is also interesting to adapt PI to the differential game setting and design efficient numerical schemes (see e.g. \cite{HDDC20}).
 We refer to \cite{Kawecki-Sprekeler, Smears-Suli} for the use of PI to solve numerically fully nonlinear HJB and HJBI equations.